opsone-ch/documentation/howto/wordpress.rst

 2. Add your SSH Public Key in the Cockpit: Either for the whole server or within the website.
 3. Now you can log in via SSH.
 Username is your chosen website name, not your own Username.

-.. hint:: Wondering why your existing SSH key is not working?
+.. tip:: Wondering why your existing SSH key is not working?
 Maybe it does not meet our `minimum requirements <../server/ssh-keys.html>`__.

 Install WordPress
 -----------------